jDataView/jDataView/README.md

 API
 ===
-See the [Typed Array Specification](http://www.khronos.org/registry/typedarray/specs/latest/#8) for a detailed API.
+See the [Typed Array Specification](http://www.khronos.org/registry/typedarray/specs/latest/#8) subsection 8 (“The DataView View Type”) for a detailed API.

 Constructor
 -----------------